 The glycemic index is a ranking of how quickly foods make your blood sugar levels rise after eating them.
 High GI foods are very easily broken down into glucose.
 Glucose is the defining standard and has a GI value of 100.
 Glucose alone does not taste particularly sweet compared to fructose and sucrose.

 Research suggests that, as glucose stimulates insulin release from the pancreas, it also results in the release of two other hormones, leptin and ghrelin.
 Leptin is known as the appetite suppressor and ghrelin the appetite increaser.
 It is thought that lower GI foods (such as wholegrains, proteins and those lower in glucose) suppress ghrelin, therefore regulating satiety.

 Fructose or fruit sugar, is a simple sugar naturally occurring in fruit, honey, sucrose and high fructose corn syrup.
-Fructose is very sweet, roughly one and a half times sweeter than sucrose (white sugar).
-Because of the worldwide increase in the consumption of sweeteners, soft drinks and foods containing high fructose corn syrup (HFCS), fructose intake has quadrupled since the early 1900s.
+Fructose is very sweet, roughly one-and-a-half times sweeter than sucrose (white sugar).
+Because of the worldwide increase in the consumption of sweeteners - in soft drinks and foods containing high fructose corn syrup (HFCS) - fructose intake has quadrupled since the early 1900s.

 Fructose is absorbed directly into the bloodstream during digestion and has no impact on insulin production or blood glucose levels.
 Consequently, its GI value is much lower, on average around 19.
 It was once thought this made it a good substitute for table sugar, but there is now a growing body of research to question this.

 Sweeteners such as HFCS have a higher GI value due to the presence of glucose.
 It has been suggested that it is the glucose content of these sweeteners that may have contributed to the increase in cardiovascular disease and type 2 diabetes.